Neuroplasticity Exercises for Anxiety | Rewire Your Anxious Brain

 Having a growth mindset means that you believe you can get better, smarter, or more skilled at a specific activity through sustained effort.
 This is precisely what neuroplasticity is all about.
 Additionally, learning a skill adds to your knowledge and skill set, helping you develop feelings of growth and competency.
 This can alleviate feelings of anxiety.

-3. Novel body movement
+3. Novel Body Movement

 When it comes to novel body movements, think of your neuromuscular system like an untouched forest.
 That means the first time you attempt the body movement will be challenging, just like the first time you hike through a forest.
 Indeed, there’s a cascade of action potentials sent from your brain’s cerebellum down to the spinal cord and out to muscle fiber, leading to muscle contraction.